the-gigi/auto-web-login/README.md

 ### Step 3: Emulate interactive user clicks 🔘

 Some buttons are more stubborn than others.
 It turns out that forms with password fields can't be clicked from Javascript.
-Even if the password is populated by auto-complete.The browser's security apparatus requires user interaction.
+Even if the password is populated by auto-complete!
+The browser's security apparatus requires user interaction.
 This comes up when the SSO provider itself (e.g. OneLogin) requires re-authorization.